MVOSlab-sdstate/mvos_hsi/README.md

 ### Step 1 — Calibration

-Applies dark-reference subtraction and optional binning to produce calibrated `.mat` files.
+Applies dark reference subtraction and optional binning to produce calibrated `.mat` files.

 When only a dark reference is available (no white reference), MVOS_HSI performs dark subtraction: